How to Wire a Dead-End 3-Way Switch: Wiring Diagram

 This guide details the most common and code-compliant method where the power source feeds the first switch, and the dead-end switch controls the load (light fixture).
 This approach defines the line and load side of the circuit and uses a standard switched leg configuration from the second switch.

 - Preparation and Safety: De-energize the circuit at the breaker and verify with a multimeter.
-At each switch box, identify your cables: the power source (typically 14/2 or 12/2), the cable between switches (14/3 NM cable), and the cable to the light fixture from the second box (14/2 or 12/2).
+At each switch box, identify your cables by function: the power source cable (supply), the cable between switches (commonly a 3-conductor cable), and the cable to the light fixture from the second box (switched leg).
+Make sure you know which conductor in each cable is assigned to each function before making connections.

 - Wiring the First Switch Box (Line Side): This box contains the incoming power.

-- Connect the black (hot) wire from the power source cable to the common terminal wiring screw on the first 3-way switch.
-This screw is typically black or a darker color than the others.
+- Connect the incoming hot (black) from the power source to the common terminal screw on the first 3-way switch (that common screw is usually a different color).

-- Connect the red and black conductors from the 14/3 cable to the two traveler terminals (usually brass-colored screws).
+- Connect the two conductor travelers from the 3-conductor cable between switches (for example, red and the other insulated conductor) to the two traveler terminals (usually brass-colored screws).
 These are your 3 way switch traveler wires.

-- Connect all ground wires together and to the switch’s ground terminal.
+- Connect all equipment grounding conductors together and to the switch ground screw.

 - Wiring the Second Switch Box (Dead-End Load Side): This is your dead end 3 way switch.

-- Connect the red and black conductors from the 14/3 cable to the two traveler terminals on the second 3-way switch.
+- Connect the two traveler conductors from the 3-conductor cable (for example red and the designated traveler) to the traveler terminals on the second 3-way switch.

 - Ensure you are properly grounding switches and all devices in the box.

-- Final Connections and Testing: At the light fixture, connect the black (switched leg) and white (neutral) wires accordingly.
-Secure all devices in their boxes, install faceplates, re-energize the circuit, and test for proper operation from both switch locations.
+- Final Connections and Testing: At the light fixture, connect the switched leg conductor to the fixture hot lead and the neutral conductor to the fixture neutral.
+Secure all devices and cover plates, re-energize the circuit, and test operation from both switch locations.

 Key Considerations for Dead-End Switching